 |554||Email rejected due to security policies (E.g. MCSpamSignature.x.x)|

-|554||Mail loop detected||There are too many "received headers" in this email, as it has been forwarded across multiple hops.
-Once 25 hops has been reached, the email is rejected.||Investigate the email addresses involved in the communication pairs to see what forwarders have been configured on the involved mail servers.|
+|554||Mail loop detected||The message has too many "received headers" as it has been forwarded across multiple hops.
+Once 25 hops has been reached, the email is rejected.||Investigate the email addresses in the communication pairs, to see what forwarders are configured on the mail servers.|

 |Maximum email size exceeded|